vseryakov/backendjs/README.md

 # Requirements and dependencies

 The module supports several databases and includes ImageMagick interface so in order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
-Not everything is required, if not available the interface will be skipped.
+Not everything is required, if not available the interface will be skipped. also, if ImageMagick is installed already the backendjs will use it instead of compiling internal version of it in place.

-The list of packages that backendjs requires to be installed:
-- libuuid
-- libpng

 The list of optional packages that the backendjs may use if available:
 - jpeg - for ImageMagick